 Call for details on our Kids Club and how you can get a free first visit for your toddler.

 When and what can I eat?

 When the numbness has worn off, you should be able to eat.
-When you eat for the

-  first time following extraction, starting with soft foods like yogurt, soft

-  soups, ice cream, and soft-cooked eggs.
-Try to avoid spicy, hard, crunchy foods

-  like tortilla chips.
+When you eat for the first time following extraction, start with soft foods like yogurt, soups, ice cream, and soft-cooked eggs.
+Try to avoid spicy, hard, crunchy foods like tortilla chips.

-  No hot drinks while numb; you won’t be able to gauge how hot it is and you might

-  burn yourself.
-There’s no problem with cold drinks, as long as you are not using
+No hot drinks while numb; you won’t be able to gauge how hot it is and you might burn yourself.
+There’s no problem with cold drinks, as long as you are not using a straw.

-  a straw.